Mayo A. Shattuck III: Alex. Brown & Sons

 In 1985, Shattuck joined the investment firm Alex.
 Brown & Sons and was soon after promoted to president and chief operating officer in 1991.
 There he helped the company move through several challenging mergers and the eventual acquisition of the company by Deutsche Bank.
 Howard Schultz, chairman and chief executive of Starbucks Coffee, called Shattuck a "brilliant strategist", referring to his time at Alex.
 Brown.
 In 1997, Shattuck helped engineer the $1.7 billion merger of Alex.
 Brown and Sons and Bankers Trust resulting in him becoming a vice chairman of Bankers Trust Corp. and the co-chief executive officer of BT Alex.
 Brown.
 During this process, Shattuck was known for advocating on behalf of workers at Alex.
-Brown and serving as mediator between the executives of the two companies.
-The new company was acquired by Deutsche Bank two years later, and Shattuck served as chairman of the board of Deutsche Bank Alex.
+Brown and was mediator between the executives of the two companies.
+The new company was acquired by Deutsche Bank two years later, and Shattuck was chairman of the board of Deutsche Bank Alex.
 Brown.
-Shattuck also served as the head of Investment Banking and Private Banking.
+Shattuck also was the head of Investment Banking and Private Banking.
 Shattuck resigned on September 12, 2001 as head of Deutsche Bank Alex.
 Brown.